artur-martsinkovskyi/artur-martsinkovskyi.github.io/_projects/2018-12-12-marketing-platform.md

 layout: project
 title:  "Marketing platform"
 date:   2018-12-12
-excerpt: "Marketing platform for retail and promotion of products."
+description: "Marketing platform for retail and promotion of products."
-comments: true
 ---

 Marketing platform with functionality to sell and promote both digital and physical products.